 8% of the ad exchanges take up to ~85% of the lines in ads.txt files and the rest ~15% goes to the 92% of the ad exchanges.

-There are a couple of reasons for the accrual of supply on the handful of exchanges.
+There are a couple of reasons for the accrual of supply on a handful of exchanges.

 – Our study is limited to just the top 2000 domains and most of them are premium publishers with a significant reader base.
 They tend to only partner with the largest exchanges to ensure better demand and competition.